-The following is a list of the underlying mutual funds that are part of the Nationwide group of funds (the "Nationwide Funds") in which the Funds may currently invest.
+The following is a list of the underlying mutual funds that are part of the Nationwide group of funds (the "Nationwide Funds") and exchange-traded funds that are affiliated with the Nationwide Funds in which the Funds may currently invest.
 The Funds may also invest in unaffiliated funds.
 This list may be updated from time to time.
-Nationwide Fund Advisors ("NFA" or the "Adviser") has employed a subadviser(s) for each Underlying Fund listed below.
+NFA has employed one or more subadvisers for each Underlying Fund listed below.
 Each of the Underlying Funds is described in its respective prospectus.

-NVIT Amundi Multi Sector Bond Fund NVIT Core Plus Bond Fund

-NVIT DoubleLine Total Return Tactical Fund NVIT Government Money Market Fund
+NVIT Amundi Multi Sector Bond Fund NVIT Bond Index Fund NVIT Double Line Total Return Tactical Fund